LuxMiranda/herms/README.md

 ### What's new:
 - Bonjour!
 Herm's now has language support for Français (French), English, and Pirate.
 Set your language preferences in ``config.hs``!
 - These are but the first languages that Herm's is now capable of supporting.
 We need your help to translate it into others!
 Currently in progress: Português (Portuguese), Español (Spanish)
+- Herm's now conforms to the [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html).
+In short, `config.hs` and `recipes.herms` are now stored in `~/.config/herms` and `~/.local/share/herms` respectively on most Linux systems.

 ### Installation